cfengine/documentation/language/decisions.markdown

 -   A year (in the form `Yr1997, Yr2004`).
 -   A shift in `Night,Morning,Afternoon,Evening`, which fall into six hour blocks starting at 00:00 hours.
--   A \`lifecycle index', which is the year number modulo 3 (in the form `Lcycle_0, Lcycle_1, Lcycle_2`, used in long term resource memory).
+-   A 'lifecycle index', which is the year number modulo 3 (in the form `Lcycle_0, Lcycle_1, Lcycle_2`, used in long term resource memory).
 -   An arbitrary user-defined string (as specified in the `-D`